platformsh/platformsh-docs/sites/upsun/src/get-started/stacks/laravel/setup-redis.md

 {{< /note >}}

-## Storing Laravel cache in Redis
+## 3. Store the Laravel cache in Redis

-In order to enable cache storage in redis, just add the following to your `.environment` file:
+To enable cache storage in Redis, add the following environment variable to your `.environment` file:

 ```bash  {configFile="env"}
 export CACHE_STORE="redis"
 ```

-## Storing Laravel sessions in Redis
+## 4. Store Laravel sessions in Redis

-For storing sessions, Laravel relies on the `SESSION_DRIVER` variable.
-Again, add this new variable to the `.environment` file:
+Laravel relies on the `SESSION_DRIVER` variable to store sessions.
+Therefore, add the following environment variable to your `.environment` file:

 ```bash  {configFile="env"}
 export SESSION_DRIVER="redis"
 ```

-## Using Redis for Laravel queues
+## 5. Use Redis for Laravel queues

-For a basic queueing system, just configure the `QUEUE_CONNECTION` in `.environment`:
+For a basic queueing system, configure the `QUEUE_CONNECTION` in your `.environment` file as follows:

 ```bash  {configFile="env"}
 export QUEUE_CONNECTION="redis"
 ```

-Please refer to [Laravel Queues documentation](https://laravel.com/docs/master/queues) for a more in-depth view of the options or review [our Horizon configuration page](./laravel-horizon).
+For more information, see the [Laravel Queues documentation](https://laravel.com/docs/master/queues) and {{% vendor/name %}}'s [Horizon configuration page](./laravel-horizon).

+{{< guide-buttons previous="Back" next="Handle queues with Horizon" nextLink="/get-started/stacks/laravel/laravel-horizon.md" type="*" >}}